 A client-side workaround would be to configure an additional “dummy” POP3 account for your Exchange server but this could be blocked in your Exchange environment.

-Other workarounds are possible but they would require the cooperation of your Exchange administrator as it involves reconfiguring your alias or the purchase of an Exchange and Outlook add-in.
+Other workarounds are possible but they could require the cooperation of your Exchange administrator as it involves reconfiguring your alias or the purchase of an Exchange and/or Outlook add-in.

 - In your account settings, choose to add a new account and select to configure it manually.